alifa98/FocusBox/README.md

 ### Installation

-*Instructions will vary based on your platform.
-If it's Android:*

 1. Download the latest APK from the [Releases](https://github.com/alifa98/FocusBox/releases) page.
 2. Install the APK on your tablet or phone.
 3. Grant any necessary overlay permissions when prompted.